MaNGA Data Analysis Pipeline

 LOGRSSfile is not available, the DAP will proceed but quietly warn the user that any covariance has not been accounted for!

 For each analysis method selected in the plan file, the DAP will run through a sequence of analysis routines, where the approach to each analysis routine is contained within the single keyword used for each analysis block.
-The DAP technical paper, see here, describes these algorithms in detail.
+The DAP technical papers ( here) describe these algorithms in detail.
 The following is a brief summary.

 - DRP assessments: Much of the DAP analysis is limited to spectra with sufficient S/N and spectral coverage.
 This first step determines the S/N in each spectrum and the fraction of the spectrum with valid pixels.
 The current approach constructs the g-band weighted S/N and the covariance matrix at the flux-weighted center of the g-band to be used when binning the spectra.
 Any measurement flagged as

-FORESTARby the DRP is ignored; any spectrum with more than 20% of its pixel flagged is not analyzed by the DAP.
-This step also calculates the on-sky Cartesian, based on the WCS coordinates provided by the DRP astrometry module, and elliptical coordinates relative to the galaxy center, based on the isophotal parameters pulled from the NASA-Sloan Atlas (
+FORESTARby the DRP is ignored; any spectrum with more than 20% of its pixels flagged is not analyzed by the DAP.
+This step also calculates the on-sky Cartesian coordinates, based on the WCS coordinates provided by the DRP astrometry module, and elliptical coordinates relative to the galaxy center, based on the isophotal parameters pulled from the NASA-Sloan Atlas (

-- Spatial binning: The binning algorithm both determines which spaxel falls in each bin and then stacks the spectra in each bin.
+- Spatial binning: The binning algorithm both determines which spaxels fall in each bin and then stacks the spectra in each bin.
 The spectral stacking is currently a simple mean of the spectra in the bin; no velocity registration or weighting is applied.
 After stacking the spectra, each binned spectrum is corrected for Galactic extinction using the E(B-V) value provided in the header of the DRP

 LOGCUBEfile, RV = 3.1, and the O'Donnell (1994, ApJ, 422, 158) extinction law.
 Internally, the DAP performs all spectral fitting on the binned spectra (termed as such even if a bin only contains a single spaxel) after they have been corrected for Galactic extinction.
 This means that, e.g., the output emission-line fluxes have been corrected for Galactic extinction; however, the models and binned spectra in the output model data cube file are reverted to their reddened values for direct comparison with the DRP

 LOGCUBEfile.
-Currently, two binning types are provided by the DAP:
+Currently, three binning types are provided by the DAP:

 VOR10: Voronoi binning to a target S/N=10 based on the g-band S/N using python code written by Michele Cappellari; see here.
 All quantities are measured on the same binned spectra.